nishigandhi1998/Analysis_and_Visualization_of_P-AND-L_Data-_Excel-/README.md

 - Excel can rival BI tools in financial analytics when structured properly.
 - Clean design and storytelling elevate technical work to business value.
 - Consistency, automation, and readability make analyses repeatable and professional.

 ---

+## 🔒 License & Privacy Notice
+This project uses publicly available Bloomberg data for educational purposes only.
+No proprietary or confidential company information is shared.
+Credit: 365 DATA SCIENCE

+---